jklgit/python_stopwatch_and_timer/README.md

 * `13`, ` 13   s ` or `13 secs`
 * `1e10 hours`
 * `1 kyear` (equals to 1000 years)
+* Any combination of above, but only in order of decreasing unites.
+For example: `1 year 2 months 3 days 4 hours 5 minutes 6 seconds` is an allowed input.

 ## timer_with_repeat.py